tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_search_configuration.md

 The search.json file already tries to strip out content that would otherwise make the JSON invalid.

 ## Including the body field in search

-I've found that include the `body` field in the search creates too many problems, and so I've removed `body` from the search.
+I've found that including the `body` field in the search creates too many problems, and so I've removed `body` from the search.
 You can see the results of including the `body` by adding this along with the other fields in search.json:

 {% raw %}
 ```json